bcoles/kasld/docs/reproducibility.md

 init, `sysctl.d` drop-ins, service sandboxing, or LSM policy (AppArmor / SELinux / seccomp) ever runs.
 Every profile therefore measures the kernel's *own* posture — its compile-time sysctl defaults plus the one explicit sysctl vector the harness sets — and nothing a userland would layer on top.
-This cuts both ways and is a scope boundary in both directions: a real distribution install may enforce controls these cells do not (so an actual system can be *stricter* than even the `hardened` column), and userland is itself a potential leak surface — setuid helpers, privileged daemons, and files a running service populates — that the matrix does not exercise (so an actual system may expose *more* than the `default` column).
+That scope boundary cuts both ways.
+A real distribution install may enforce controls these cells do not, so an actual system can be *stricter* than even the `hardened` column.
+And userland is itself a leak surface the matrix does not exercise — setuid helpers, privileged daemons, and files a running service populates — so an actual system may expose *more* than the `default` column.
 The isolation is deliberate: it attributes each result to a named kernel and a declared sysctl vector, keeping the cells reproducible and independent of any particular distribution's userspace.